ST541-Fall2020/statistical-lusardi-project-google-searches/README.md

 * Collecting the Google Trends data for the anchor terms running this script(insert link)
 * Collecting and scaling the Google Trends data for the defined search terms running this script(insert link)

-For data analysis and testing following a rmd document here (insert link) Using a program called exploratory note
+For data analysis and testing following an html document here (insert link) it was used using a Using a program called exploratory note

 ### Report and Presentation

 -------------------------------------------------------------------------------------------------
 * The slides can be found here for the presentation (insert link)
 * The final report on results can be found here (insert link)